-413-2.3.2 Application Limitations: Apply the penetrant sealer material only when the ambient air temperature is between 50 and 90°F. Apply the penetrant sealer only to concrete surfaces which have dried a minimum of 48 hours after water last contacted the concrete surfaces.
+413-2.3.2 Application Limitations: Apply the penetrant sealer material only when the ambient air temperature is between 50 and 90°F. Apply the penetrant sealer only to concrete surfaces which have dried a minimum of 48 hours after water from any source last contacted the concrete surfaces.
 Do not apply the penetrant sealer when winds are blowing 25 mph or more, during rainfall, or when water spray or mist is present.

 413-2.3.3 Application: Apply the penetrant sealer only to concrete surfaces that have been prepared in accordance with the requirements and limitations set forth in these Specifications.
 Determine the actual coverage rate in square feet per gallon on the basis of field trials.
 Conduct a field trial to determine coverage rate at the beginning of any penetrant sealer application operation.
 Conduct additional confirmation field trials at a frequency of once for every 5,000 ft2 applied, each production day of application, or when the character of the work changes, whichever is sooner.
-For each field trial, determine the optimum coverage rate for 500 ft^2 of surface area.
-Maintain the penetrant sealer application rate between 155 and 225 ft^2 covered per gallon of penetrant sealer used.
+For each field trial, determine the optimum coverage rate for 500 ft2 of surface area.
+Maintain the penetrant sealer application rate between 155 and 225 ft2 covered per gallon of penetrant sealer used.
 Apply the penetrant sealer in a uniform manner without puddling and skips.
 Redistribute any penetrant sealer which is applied and subsequently puddles in low areas over the concrete surfaces by use of a squeegee.

-Generally, begin the application of the penetrant at the lowest elevation and proceed upward toward higher elevations.
+Begin the application of the penetrant at the lowest elevation and proceed upward toward higher elevations unless otherwise approved by the Engineer.

 Maintain operating pressures in the sprayers used for application of the penetrant sealer material sufficiently low so that atomization or misting of the material does not occur.
+Saturate cracks to refusal when used as crack sealer per 400-21.